ohdearquant/pynector/README.md

 # Pynector

-Pynector is a Python library that provides a flexible, maintainable, and type-safe interface for network communication.
+Pynector is a Python library that provides a flexible, maintainable, and type-safe interface for network communication with optional observability features.

 ## Transport Abstraction Layer